+Is it still possible to be an air courier in 2019?
 For most travelers, international flights take up the biggest chuck of your budget dollars.
 It feels like an unavoidable expense…but what if there were an easy way to reduce the cost of those pricey tickets?
 In this Airmule review, I’d like to give you a behind-the-scenes look at my experience traveling as an air courier.
-It could save you as much as $300 on your flights!
+Personally, I saved $300

-Traveling as an air courier has become my new favorite travel hack for 2018.
+Traveling as an air courier has become my new favorite travel hack.
 It’s quick, it’s easy and it takes advantage of the one thing I rarely use: both of my checked bags on an international flight.
 There are a number of great ways to save money on China flights, but this is one of the best.

 Sometime last year I ran into a company named Airmule.
 They’re a technology company that is riding the “gig economy” wave to match companies that need to ship things quickly with passengers who will sell their unused check bags.
 The reason that it stuck out to me was that at the time they exclusively worked on flights between the US and China.